 Accommodations are one of the most expensive aspects of any trip.
 Why not give the gift of lodging?
 A Hotels.com gift card is perfect for the traveler in your life you don’t know what to get.
 I says, “I love you enough to support your travel addiction”, what more could a traveler want?

-I don’t have a ticket stub diary, but I want one so bad.
-I’m not big on souvineers and I usually don’t print out photos, but I do keep my tickets stubs in a travel box on my desk.
+I’m not big on souvenirs and I usually don’t print out photos, but I do keep my tickets stubs in this Ticket Stub Diary.
 It would be so nice to have them all organized with dates to look back on.
 It would be a great way to share your travels with the ones you love.
 At least thats what I picture in my head.

 I LOVE my Luci Light!
 According to the MPowered website, “We want to empower the three billion people around the world who still live without reliable access to electricity,” and thus was born the Luci Light.
 Not only do I love the reason it was invented, the product itself is amazing.
 It inflates and deflates when I need it to.
 It’s compact and doesn’t rely on batteries.
 I hang it from my backpack during the day and it has plenty of power for when the sun goes down.